 It’s not the end of the world!

-But, let’s get back to the point of this post…
+I know, I’m making a digression again, so let’s get back to the point of this post…

 Basically, all the things I write down belong to one of the two major categories – personal or professional.